bilalidrees/Converter-App/README.md

 # Converter-App
-A working Android app built using Android Studio
+A working Android app built and run with Android Studio

 Allows user to
 - choose the unit they would like to convert: currency, temperature, distance, or weight